I spent a couple of weeks in Riga and tried to see if it catered for us vegans. Here’s what I found.

 The menu offers original flavours, mostly Asian.
 I ordered the excellent noodles and got a complimentary appetizer which was a very tasty surprise.

-Fat Pumpkin – Mostly vegan place in the old town
+Green Pumpkin – Great vegan food in Riga’s old town

-A lovely vegetarian (mostly vegan) restaurant in the old town with excellent food and great service.
+A lovely 100% vegan restaurant in the old town with excellent food and great service.

 It has an elegant interior with an orange colour theme and a pleasant atmosphere.